Spread work across multiple (all available) cores

 ## Check if the calculation is done.
 This check is a non-blocking call.

 ## That said, it's surprising it takes even 0.2 seconds.
-Not sure why.
+I'm not sure why.

 system.time(resolved(out))